 “If the scents at Sheraton and Westin properties are uncomfortable,” a representative wrote Reid in an email, “we would encourage you to try another one of our brands.”

 Hotels are happy to comply with small, relatively inexpensive changes.
+(Here’s how to find the best hotel for you.)
 For example, when guests told innkeepers at the Claiborne House bed-and-breakfast in Virginia’s Blue Ridge Mountains that they didn’t like having a 10 p.m. curfew, the owners responded by installing a keypad, which allowed guests to come and go as they pleased.

 “They did not want to be treated like they were staying at Grandma’s house,” says Shellie Leete, the Claiborne’s co-owner.
 (As a bonus, it meant that she didn’t have to wait up for the guests, either.)